 Because of the years of experience necessary to gain an understanding of the agency's work and become a contributing staff member, turnover problems are particularly problematic for the BRB.
 Finding and retaining experienced personnel is a continual challenge.
-As staff members gain experience and knowledge, they become more marketable and often advance their careers by obtaining employment elsewhere.
+As staff members gain experience and knowledge, they become more marketable and often obtain employment elsewhere to advance their careers.

-According to the State Auditor's Office, the turnover rate for Texas state employees is 16.8 percent in 2011, the highest rate the state has experienced since FY 2008.
-By comparison, the BRB experienced an average turnover of 20 percent over the past five years, from a low of 12 percent during FY 2006 to a high of 50 percent during the third quarter of FY 2008.
+According to the State Auditor's Office, the turnover rate for Texas state employees is 17.6 percent in 2013, the highest rate the state has experienced since FY 2009.
+By comparison, the BRB experienced an average turnover of 11 percent over the past five years.
 Strategic merit initiatives were implemented and slowed this trend, but salary limitations and the lack of opportunities for career growth though internal advancement, inherent in a small agency are expected to continue to limit the agency's ability to attract and retain the most qualified employees, particularly at program administration and executive staff levels.

-The agency must continue to manage and maintain its information resources network without the benefit of a dedicated IT position.
+The agency must continue to manage and maintain its own information resources network without the benefit of a dedicated IT position.
 Budget permitting, an interagency contract allows the agency to access a Systems Support Specialist employed by another agency on an as-needed basis.
-The Executive Director is the designated information resources manager, and a financial analyst working in the state strategy assists in the day-to-day management of the network system in addition to other duties.
-This person has agency tenure of 4.2 years.
+The Executive Director is the designated information resources manager, and a financial analyst assists in the day-to-day management of the network system in addition to other duties.